ricardopmarinho/simulte/README.md

 ========================== SO FAR ==========================

-Array list working with one relay
+Array list with more relays working

 ========================== NEXT ============================

-Test array list with more relay
+Send relay message to more than one device

 ========================== LAST UPDATE =====================

-07/04/2019 - Septenber 2nd
+07/04/2019 - Septenber 4th